Shalimar Bagh, Srinagar: In popular culture

-The song was set to music by Lawrence Hope herself and was very popular in Europe.
+The song was set to music by Amy Woodforde-Finden and was very popular in Europe.
 Salman Rushdie's 2005 novel Shalimar the Clown refers to the garden in its title as well as the name of the central character, a man who "has turned from a benign, tightrope-walking clown in a Kashmiri village into a Muslim terrorist".
 The fiction deals with the fate of Kashmir in a world steeped in terrorism as it moves from California to Kashmir.
 The Globe and Mail praises the book as being a "devastating portrait of the destruction of Kashmir.”